 The Dos and Don’ts of Mulching the Garden

-Mulch properly to make the difference between a thirsty, weed-infested garden and a verdant, healthy paradise that’s the envy of the neighborhood.
+Mulching the garden properly can make the difference between a thirsty, weed-infested plot and a verdant, healthy paradise that’s the envy of the neighborhood.

 Mulch is any material laid over the surface of the soil to retain moisture, suppress weeds, regulate temperature, and prevent erosion.
 Bare soil exposed to harsh sunlight means plant roots suffer and require more water; it’s also a literally open invitation to weed seeds.
 Mulch combats these problems, making less toil for you, the gardener, and in addition adds an attractive finishing touch around trees, shrubs, and flower beds that enhances curb appeal.

 You may be wondering, “What is mulch made of?”
-There are many types of mulches, however, and several tricks to applying it properly to get best results for blooms, veggies, just about anything you plant.
+There are many types of mulches, both natural and synthetic, and several tricks to applying it properly to get best results for blooms, veggies, just about anything you plant.
 So read on for the secrets to mulching the garden, then sit back and enjoy the grow!

-Organic mulches break down into the soil, adding nutrients in the process.
-They include chopped leaves, manure, straw, hardwood, grass clippings, newspaper, cocoa bean hulls, and compost, and are the best option for mulching vegetable gardens or mixed borders containing a combination of trees, shrubs, and perennials.
+Organic or natural mulch breaks down into the soil, adding nutrients in the process.
+These types of mulch include chopped leaves, manure, straw, hardwood, grass clippings, newspaper, cocoa bean hulls and compost.
+They are the best options for mulching vegetable gardens or mixed borders that contain a combination of trees, shrubs, and perennials.
 If you are using mulch for landscaping, consider those that are made of plastic, gravel, or rubber.
 All of these are inorganic mulches that remain in place until you move them.
 Certain vegetables like tomatoes and peppers benefit from warmer soil temperatures brought about by plastic mulch that’s heated by the sun.

 DON’T use too little—or too much—mulch.

 Three to four inches of organic mulch like hardwood or cocoa bean hulls applied around a plant or tree, but not touching it, is ideal.
 This is just the right amount for suppressing weeds, maintaining proper soil temperature, and conserving water.
 Be especially careful with hardwood mulch against your home’s foundation.
 While mulch won’t attract termites to your house, if applied incorrectly, it can create excess moisture and ideal conditions for the pest to set up shop.
-To prevent an infestation, only apply mulch there if absolutely necessary, tapering it so that the layer thins as it nears the house and leaves six inches of concrete is exposed.
+To prevent an infestation, only apply mulch there if absolutely necessary, tapering it so that the layer thins as it nears the house and leaves six inches of concrete exposed.

 Most mulches are very safe for our four-legged friends.
 In fact, many dogs, and even some cats, may nibble on a wood chip or two with no adverse effects.
 The American Veterinary Medical Association (AVMA) advises homeowners to avoid cocoa bean mulch, also called cocoa hulls, due to its toxicity to dogs and cats.
 Like chocolate, another pet poison, they contain caffeine and theobromine, which can cause heart problems and gastrointestinal issues.
 Ingesting too much of any mulch will likely result in vomiting and diarrhea.
 Pet owners should consider steering clear of chunky mulches like wood chips or rocks, both of which can cause life-threatening bowel obstructions.